 - Empanada doughs.
 These units roughly fill up 18.

-Boil the lentil for about 10-15 minutes to cook them and make the softer.
-You dont want them all squish, though, so be careful.
+Boil the lentil with a bit of coarse salt for about 15 minutes to cook them and make the softer.
+You don’t want them too squishy, though, so be careful.
+Once these are cooked, pass them through a colander.
+You don’t need to make this completely dry, just remove the excess liquid.

 Cut the onions and red bell pepper very small.
 I ran them through a minipimer (separately) for a few pulses.
-You still want it to be solid pieces, so don’t mush them all up.
+You want small, solid piece, so don’t mush them all up.

 Wash the spinach thoroughly, and cut it into bits.
 I just used a pair of scissors and cut it about 2-3cm long bits.

 You’ll probably need to let the mixture cool for 5-10 minutes.
-Then fill the doughs, close them, and cook in an oven and medium-high.
+Then fill the doughs, close them, and cook in an oven and medium-high for about 20-30 minutes.